fastforwardlabs/blog/content/posts/2020-11-15-representation-learning-101-for-software-engineers.md

 ##### Figure 1:Shows layers in a pretrained DenseNet121 model(a) Layer 2 contains neurons that mostly respond to colors and simple textures. (b) Layer 202 contains neurons that respond to more complex, level concepts such as tree patterns and an eye.
 To visually explore more representations learned by pretrained models, see [here](https://victordibia.github.io/neuraldreams/#/).

 Keep in mind that layers within a DNNs are stacked units of computation comprised of weights, and bias terms whose values are learned during training.
-Thus, an interesting realization here is that if we formulate our training objectively carefully, a DNN can yield representations that are then useful for a family of related tasks.
+Thus, an interesting realization here is that if we formulate our training objective carefully, a DNN can yield representations that are then useful for a family of related tasks.
 Depending on the availability of labeled data, compute capacity and distribution of data, there are several strategies that are useful for learning representations.

 <!-- Again, to build intuition on how DNNs achieve this goal of disentangling important aspects of data, let use briefly review the architecture of a DNN.
 DNNs for classification tasks typically consist of layers - stacked units of computation - which feed into a final linear classifier (e.g. a softmax classifier) to discriminate across task categories.
 To excel at these tasks, a network trained with some supervised learning objective results in a situatuion where the majority of the network's capacity (layers before the final linear classifier) is devoted to computing representations that improve the classifier. -->